-INDICATOR CONDITION Ç This indicator appears if an EFI-related fault occurs.
+ICON INDICATOR DESCRIPTION Check Engine This indicator appears if an EFI-related fault occurs.
 Do not operate the snowmobile if this warning appears.
 Serious engine damage could result.
-Your dealer can assist. .
-The over-temperature indicator will illuminate when the engine is overheating.
+Your dealer can assist. £.
+Engine Hot The over-temperature indicator will illuminate when the engine is overheating.
 Take action to cool the engine.
 The indicator will flash when engine temperature reaches critical levels.
 Stop the engine immediately.
-27 The low oil indicator light may flicker at times due to oil movement in the bottle, but when the light comes on and remains on, add the recommended oil before further operation. - + The low battery voltage indicator illuminates when the battery voltage is low.
-(P The playback indicator illuminates when the gauge is in playback mode.
-The low fuel indicator illuminates when there is 2 gal (7.5 L) of fuel remaining in the tank. ≣ O The high beam indicator illuminates when the lights are set to high beam.
-(P) The parking brake Indicator illuminates when the parking brake is engaged.
+47. Low Oil The Low Oil Indicator illuminates when low engine oil pressure is detected.
+When the light illuminates, stop the engine immediately and inspect the engine oil level.
+See page 151 for oil check procedure.
+Operating with low oil pressure could result in serious engine damage.
+Low Battery Voltage The low battery voltage indicator illuminates when the battery voltage is low.

+ICON INDICATOR DESCRIPTION N Neutral This lamp illuminates when the transmission is in the neutral position.
+Low Fuel The low fuel indicator illuminates when fuel is low. ≣ O High Beam The high beam indicator illuminates when the lights are set to high beam.
+(P) Parking Brake The parking brake indicator illuminates when the parking brake is engaged.
 It will also illuminate when the service brake is in use.
-R The reverse indicator flashes when the transmission is in reverse. Ŷ The security indicator illuminates when the security system is activated.
+R Reverse The reverse indicator flashes when the transmission is in reverse. Û Active Security System The security indicator illuminates when the security system is activated.